SteelCompendium/data-md-dse/Bestiary/Monsters/Goblins/Statblocks/Goblin Monarch.md

 reason: 1
 intuition: 0
 presence: 3
-traits:
+features:
-  - name: Crafty
+  - type: feature
-    effects:
-      - effect: The monarch doesn't provoke opportunity attacks by moving.
-  - name: End Effect
-    effects:
-      - effect: At the end of each of their turns, the monarch can take 5 damage to end one effect on them that can be ended by a saving throw.
-This damage can't be reduced in any way.
-abilities:
+    feature_type: ability
-  - name: Handaxe
+    name: Handaxe
     icon: ⚔️
-    cost: Signature Ability
+    ability_type: Signature Ability
     keywords:
       - Melee
       - Ranged
       - Strike
       - Weapon
-    type: Main action
+    usage: Main action
     distance: Melee 1 or ranged 5
     target: Two creatures or objects
     effects:
       - roll: Power Roll + 3
-        t1: 7 damage
+        tier1: 7 damage
-        t2: 10 damage
+        tier2: 10 damage
-        t3: 13 damage
+        tier3: 13 damage
+      - name: Effect
-      - effect: One ally within 10 squares of the monarch can make a free strike.
+        effect: One ally within 10 squares of the monarch can make a free strike.
-        name: Effect
+  - type: feature
+    feature_type: ability
-  - name: Get in Here!
+    name: Get in Here!
     icon: 🏹
     cost: 1 Malice
     keywords:
       - Ranged
-    type: Maneuver
+    usage: Maneuver
     distance: Ranged 20
     target: Special
     effects:
+      - name: Effect
-      - effect: Two goblin runners appear in unoccupied spaces within distance.
+        effect: Two goblin runners appear in unoccupied spaces within distance.
-        name: Effect
+  - type: feature
+    feature_type: ability
-  - name: Meat Shield
+    name: Meat Shield
     icon: ❗️
     keywords:
       - Melee
-    type: Triggered action
+    usage: Triggered action
     distance: Melee 1
     target: One ally
     trigger: A creature targets the monarch with a strike.
     effects:
+      - name: Effect
-      - effect: The ally is the target of the triggering strike instead
+        effect: The ally is the target of the triggering strike instead
+  - type: feature
+    feature_type: trait
+    name: Crafty
+    icon: ⭐️
+    effects:
+      - effect: The monarch doesn't provoke opportunity attacks by moving.
+  - type: feature
+    feature_type: trait
-        name: Effect
+    name: End Effect
+    icon: ⭐️
+    effects:
+      - effect: At the end of each of their turns, the monarch can take 5 damage to end one effect on them that can be ended by a saving throw.
+This damage can't be reduced in any way.
+  - type: feature
+    feature_type: ability
-  - name: What Are You Waiting For?
+    name: What Are You Waiting For?
     icon: ☠️
-    cost: Villain Action 1
+    ability_type: Villain Action 1
     keywords:
       - Area
-    type: "-"
+    usage: "-"
     distance: 10 burst
     target: Each ally in the area
     effects:
+      - name: Effect
-      - effect: Each target can move up to their speed or make a free strike.
+        effect: Each target can move up to their speed or make a free strike.
-        name: Effect
+  - type: feature
+    feature_type: ability
-  - name: Focus Fire
+    name: Focus Fire
     icon: ☠️
-    cost: Villain Action 2
+    ability_type: Villain Action 2
     keywords:
       - Ranged
-    type: "-"
+    usage: "-"
     distance: Ranged 10
     target: One enemy or object
     effects:
+      - name: Effect
-      - effect: Each ally within 10 squares of the target can move up to their speed toward the target.
+        effect: Each ally within 10 squares of the target can move up to their speed toward the target.
-        name: Effect
+  - type: feature
+    feature_type: ability
-  - name: Kill!
+    name: Kill!
     icon: ☠️
-    cost: Villain Action 3
+    ability_type: Villain Action 3
     keywords:
       - "-"
-    type: "-"
+    usage: "-"
     distance: Special
     target: Special
     effects:
+      - name: Effect
-      - effect: Each enemy in the encounter takes 2 damage for each goblin adjacent to them.
+        effect: Each enemy in the encounter takes 2 damage for each goblin adjacent to them.
-        name: Effect
 ~~~